-This site provides an evolving repository of video clips, photographs & supporting material to assist subscribing Universities with developing their own on-line delivery of Engineering courses in the subjects: Statics, Mechanics & Dynamics in the era of the COVID-19 pandemic and beyond.
+This site provides access via annual subscription to an evolving repository of PPT lessons in a large range of Engineering topis.
+It features video clips, photographs & supporting material to assist subscribing Universities with developing their own on-line delivery of courses in the subjects: Statics, Mechanics & Dynamics in the era of the COVID-19 pandemic and beyond.

 Content is largely drawn from video capture of a range of hands-on performed experiments (and results therefrom) using the TechnoLab™ experiential learning platform.
-Material is embedded within a MS-PowerPoint (PPT) Presentation.
-Universities can edit/extract contents of the PPT files to suit their own "personalised" mode of course delivery and method of access eg via their on-line Learning and Management System, or through live web-casts to their students, (for their personal educational use only).
+The material is intended to provide experiment-based evidence of the lesson at hand, thus enhancing credibility of the theory treated in the lesson.
+Universities can edit/extract contents of the PPT files to suit their own "personalised" mode of delivery and method of access eg via their on-line Learning and Management System, or through live web-casts to their students, (for their personal educational use only).

 A "Lead" PPT compilation of a fully-developed treatment of the performance with results of a chosen lesson-focused TechnoLab™ experiment in a given topic, "kicks off" the particular experiment series within each module.
 This is then followed by from several to a large number of variants to this "Lead" (eg for different load types (point, distributed, couple) levels of loads, positioning of loads & combinations to provide several options from which to choose - a few or as many as desired.